 Ephemera is defined as “items of collectible memorabilia, typically written or printed ones, that were originally expected to have only short-term usefulness or popularity.”
 Interestingly, the term actually stems from a Greek word relating to certain winged insects that lasted “only through the day.”
-These are items of printed or illustrated material, such as advertisements, catalogues, magazines, post cards, newspapers, greeting cards, tickets, bridge tally cards, greeting cards, posters, and letters from dear old Great Aunt Margaret.
+These are items of printed or illustrated material, such as advertisements, catalogues, magazines, post cards, newspapers, greeting cards, tickets, bridge tally cards, posters, and letters from dear old Great Aunt Margaret.
 Although not originally intended to last, let alone become collector’s items, many types of ephemera have become treasured relics and even works of art.
 Why?

 Well, for one thing ephemera tends to show the everyday life from long ago.
 Letters, diaries, record-keeping journals, photographs, brochures, and ads give us a look at what life was like, from the mundane to the monumental.
 Sometimes, items saved marked a specific special event in a family, or even in our country (like souvenirs or ticket stubs).
 Nostalgic memories of simpler times are the attraction for some.
 Most collectors of ephemera look for a subject, such as the Civil War, or an object, such as Victorian Valentines.
 The categories are endless.